benjamin-heasly/gradle-fetch-poc/README.md

 Proof of concept for using Gradle to fetch files from a Maven repository.

 # Overivew
-I want to store a bunch of non-jar artifacts (non-jartifacts?) on a Maven repository somewhere, maybe using [Archiva](https://archiva.apache.org/docs/1.3.6/quick-start.html).
+I want to store a bunch of binary artifacts on a repository somewhere, maybe using [Archiva](https://archiva.apache.org/docs/1.3.6/quick-start.html).

-I need a client to fetch and cache the artifacts.
-I don't want to write the client or worry about details like HTTP connections or checksums.
-Gradle (and other tools) already solve these problems.
+I need a client to fetch and cache the artifacts locally.
+I don't want to write the client from scratch because there are already nice client-side tools like Gradle that know how to talk to repositories like Archiva.

 So here is a small Gradle script for fetching artifacts.

 # Usage
 Run this script from the command line.
-It doesn't have to be part of a larger project or build system.
+It doesn't have to be part of a fancy project or build system.

-It comes with the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which is a script and jar that prevent you from having to install Gradle yourself.
+The script comes with the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) which is a script-plus-jar that prevents you from having to install Gradle yourself.

 Use environment variables to point the script where you want:
-  * `REPOSITORY`, `USERNAME`, and `PASSWORD` can point at Maven central, your own repository, wherever.
+  * `REPOSITORY`, `USERNAME`, and `PASSWORD` could point at Maven central, your own repository, wherever.
-  * `GROUP`, `ID`, `VERSION`, and `EXTENSION` select the single artifact that you want.
+  * `GROUP`, `ID`, `VERSION`, and `EXTENSION` select the single artifact that you want to fetch.

-For example, get an arbitrary Archiva jar from Maven Central:
+For example, get an arbitrary jar from Maven Central:
 ```
 REPOSITORY="https://repo1.maven.org/maven2" USERNAME="" PASSWORD="" GROUP="org.apache.archiva" ID="archiva-cli" VERSION="2.2.0" EXTENSION="jar" ./gradlew -b fetch.gradle fetchIt
 ```

 Gradle will resolve the artifact and write it to your local cache.
-The script will tell you the path to the file.
+The `fetch.gradle` script will print out the path to the file in your local cache.
 The `FETCHED` prefix should make the path easy to scrape out.

 The output looks like this:
 ```